View Jerome Brinkmann's Obituary on emissourian.com and share memories

 |

+He is survived by his wife; four sons, Carl Brinkmann and wife Gerilynn, Darrell Brinkmann and wife Connie, John Brinkmann, and Jeff Brinkmann and wife Susy, all of Washington; one daughter, Diane Hanneken and husband Steve, Washington; 14 grandchildren; 11 great-grandchildren; three sisters, Marylee Kimminau and husband Herb, Eunice Siedhoff and husband Gilbert, and Bernardine Garbs, all of Washington; and one brother, Floyd Brinkmann and wife LeaMae, Washington.

+Jerry was preceded in death by his parents and two great-grandchildren, Ella and Lucas Roettering.

-A funeral Mass for Jerome "Jerry" Brinkmann, 84, Washington, will be Wednesday, Dec.
-4, at 10 a.m. at St. Francis Borgia Church, Washington.
+A funeral Mass was celebrated Wednesday, Dec.
+4, at 10 a.m. at St. Francis Borgia Catholic Church, Washington, with the Rev. Joe Wormek officiating.